Join the Legacy of Kindness Challenge!

 Global Compassion Fund

-PETA’s Global Compassion Fund supports rapid-response and relief programs, including supplying urgent veterinary care and supplies to animal victims of hurricanes, earthquakes, conflicts, and other crises.
+PETA’s Global Compassion Fund supports rapid-response and relief programs, including supplying urgent veterinary care and supplies to animal victims of hurricanes, earthquakes, conflicts, and other crises, such as the war in Ukraine.
 The Global Compassion Fund also powers worldwide spay/neuter campaigns that are effectively addressing the homeless-animal crisis in places like India, the Philippines, and Romania.

 Science, Technology and Innovation Fund